Koenkk/zigbee2mqtt.io/docs/devices/SM10ZW.md

 ### Interview fails
-Interview fails for `modelId: 75a4bfe8ef9c4350830a25d13e3ab068` because `ssIasZone:iasCieAddr` can not be read or written, all messages go to the coordinator even without proper enrollment.
+Interview fails for `modelId: 75a4bfe8ef9c4350830a25d13e3ab068` because `ssIasZone:iasCieAddr` can not be read or written, all messages go to the coordinator even without proper enrolment.
 Device correctly reports open or closed status.